Frequently Asked Questions

 For this reason, we typically do not offer deep discounts.
 Our experience has been that deeply discounted classes do not produce long-term sustainability for families or for teachers.

-Overseas missionaries and active duty military personnel may write to firstname.lastname@example.org for a discount code.
+Overseas missionaries (living overseas 100% of the time and with a sponsoring organization) and active duty military personnel may write to firstname.lastname@example.org for a discount code.
 The code must be applied before registration in order to receive the discount.

 How do I pay using charter school or state scholarship funds?

 If you need to pay using charter school or state scholarship funds, please write to email@example.com to start the process.
 We are on ClassWallet for the Arizona State Department of Education.

 All teachers must sign a statement of faith regarding affirmation of the Apostles’ Creed and the Nicene Creed among other things, but students and parents are not required to do so.
 You can learn more about our story and our vision here.

 Parents and students are not required to sign a statement of faith.

 How can I join in the fun and teach?

 If you are interested in joining the consortium, we’d like to hear from you.
 Please visit this page for more information.